 Students will complete a group project where they study a company and follow its performance.
 Students will also complete a group project where they study a country and its interaction with the world.
-Students may take only one Economics course (Beginning Economics Honors or AP Economics).
+Students may take this class as a precursor for AP Economics.

-675 Global Leadership
+674 Global Leadership Honors